GunGoo/Automated_Daily_Stock_News_Report/README.md

-# Automated Daily Stock News Report - v0.1
+# Automated Daily Stock News Report - v1.0

+## The above is the example of the report.

 ## Click to Subscribe: https://forms.gle/euLMzrSgBj3Enrah7